UHDanke/gd_docs/bugs/bugs.md

 ## \[2.207\] Pickup operations are innacurate

 Multiplying large numbers using Pickup triggers has significant errors.
+This isn't the case for Item Edit triggers however.

 ## \[2.207\] Time **Ignore Timewarp** does nothing